National University Hospital Singapore and X-ZELL sign LOI

-According to the document, the world-first study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” (more here) – and a previous suspicion of the disease.
+According to the LOI, the study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” – and a previous suspicion of the disease.

 The results of all biopsies and reference tests will remain classified until all testing has been concluded and all X-ZELL results have been reported.